bondo-codeo/recipes/README.md

-I'm following odin project's instructions and this is going to be my first official website, for nay questiosn refer to my email.
+I'm following the odin project's instructions and this is going to be my first official website, for any questions refer to my email.